JGM-econ/academic/content/authors/admin/_index.md

 ## Welcome to my website!

-I am a Ph.D.
-Candidate in Economics at the University of Oxford, under the supervision of [Professor Michael McMahon](https://mcmahonecon.com/).
+I am a PhD Candidate in Economics at the University of Oxford, under the supervision of [Professor Michael McMahon](https://mcmahonecon.com/).
 I am currently interested in topics in Macrofinance, at the intersection of Monetary Economics, Intermediary Asset Pricing, and Market Microstructure.